-The method described in section 2.3 was applied to the decomposition of 14 actual HRIRs, recorded from 14 subjects using the AuSIM HeadZap system at Florida International University.
+The method described in Section 2.3 was applied to the decomposition of 14 actual HRIRs, recorded from 14 subjects using the AuSIM HeadZap system at Florida International University.
 The goal in each case was to obtain M = 5 damped sinusoidal components.
 Therefore, the order of the first STMCB approximation process was 10.
-Otherwise, the procedure was identical as the one explained for the decomposition of the synthetic sequence x, in section 2.3.
-The final fit achieved by the new "pole approximation" method, and the execution time required to complete the decomposition, for each HRIR, were recorded.
-The same group of HRIRs was also decomposed using the previous, exhaustive search method.
-The final fit achieved and time required was also recorded for this method (Table I).
+The procedure was identical as the one explained for the decomposition of the synthetic sequence x, in Section 2.3, with the exception that an empirically-defined slightly different threshold level was applied to each reduced remnant of the HRIR.